FSSC 22000

 Answer

-The FSSC 22000 certification is managed by a protocol published by the FSSC Foundation, which defines the different requirements applicable to certified companies, certification bodies and accreditation services.
-This protocol has evolved towards version 4 in order to be in line with the requirements of the GFSI (Global Food Safety Initiative).
-FSSC certification is still based on ISO 22000 and the PRP standard.
-(Ex ISO TS 22002-1) (Food Manufacturing).
+FSSC 22000 certification is managed by a protocol published by the FSSC Foundation, which defines the various requirements applicable to certified companies, certification bodies and accreditation services.
+This protocol has just been upgraded to version 6 to bring it into line with the requirements of the GFSI.
+(Global Food Safety Initiative).
+FSSC certification is still based on ISO 22000 and the Programme standard required for the sector of activity. (e.g. ISO TS 22002-1, food manufacturing).

 Was this answer helpful?